 We detail below the staples, occasional live foods and live foods to avoid;

-Staple Live Foods
+Staple (Regularly Fed) Live Foods For Bearded Dragons

 These live insects are good to feed a bearded dragon regularly.
 We generally live feed an adult bearded dragon once or twice a week.
 Every other day is veggie day.
 Baby bearded dragons should be fed live food every day.
 A good rule of thumb is to provide as many insects as the bearded dragon wants in about a 15 to 20 minute sitting.